Home > BOOKS FOR SALE > Paper Toys & Games >

 The long, panoramic strip measures approx. 4 1/2" wide.

-Description: Turn the wooden rollers to see a “show” of twenty eight scenes, one for each letter of the alphabet.
+Description: Turn the wooden rollers to see a “show” of twenty-eight scenes, one for each letter of the alphabet.
 Each scene has a child whose name begins with that letter performing an activity.
 For example: “W is Walter Flying a kite”

 Condition: Good condition.
 The Stage is complete and intact.
 The wooden handles are original.
 Light soiling and foxing to the pastedown on the front panel with a couple of small tears.
 The strip is bright and looks good.
 One vertical tear with slight tape staining was at some point repaired with backing that extends through the last half of the panorama roll.
-Several other tears have hand sewn thread repairs.
+Several other tears have hand-sewn thread repairs.
 The strip is complete and advances smoothly with the rollers.

 Collector's Corner:

 The Publishers' Trade List Annual - Page 41 - 1876 states: Each style of panorama has a proscenium, and the larger ones are enclosed in pasteboard cases.
-As such, we assume that the smaller ones such as ABC did not come with a case.
+As such, we assume that the smaller ones, such as ABC, did not come with a case.

 *Momberger Obituary – The record, A current record of art, bibliography, and antiquarianism published semi-monthly.
 Volume 6 number 12, April 15, 1895.
 Page 4

-Collect Then All !
+Collect them all !

 McLoughlin's scrolling panoramas include: